top of page

 But opening up takes courage, especially in environments that don’t always feel safe.
 Many of us are still carrying the weight of childhood wounds, moving through the world in adult bodies, unhealed and often unseen.

 When we operate from the ego mind for too long, we can become selfish, overly independent, and deeply wounded.
-And unraveling those patterns takes time—sometimes a lifetime.
+And unravelling those patterns takes time, sometimes a lifetime.
 But I truly believe in the quiet power of acceptance, kindness, and unconditional positive regard.
-People on their spiritual path—those who lead with love—have the ability to create real change.
+People on their spiritual path, those who lead with love, have the ability to create real change.

 That’s what happened to me and a few of my good friends.
 Through the kindness of many gentle souls, we slowly began to believe that human connection isn’t always so painful.
 There is good.
 There is healing.